The SAT is an important exam for students planning to apply to colleges in the United States.

 Focus on Reading Comprehension

-Reading comprehension is the cornerstone of the SAT Reading section.
-To improve your comprehension skills, practice active reading strategies such as annotating the text, summarizing paragraphs, and identifying the main idea.
-These strategies will help you engage with the passage and retain the information more effectively.
+Reading comprehension is the foundation of the SAT Reading section.
+To improve this skill, use active reading strategies while practicing.
+Try annotating the text, summarizing each paragraph, and identifying the main idea.
+These habits help you stay focused and understand the passage better.
+They also make it easier to retain information during the test.
+Strong comprehension skills are important for scoring well in the SAT Critical Reading section.

 Time Management